How to gain your team’s trust at work (3 key points)

 Make a list of these elements and give yourself a rating on each one.
 Any red flags?
 Think of situations when you didn’t live up to your team’s expectations on one of those points.
 Maybe you made a promise and couldn’t maintain it?
 Regardless of the cause, you may have lost credibility there.

 If you can, ask your team for feedback.
 Use with them the same template you used to rate yourself, and compare your perspective with theirs.
 If you notice that your perspective and theirs are different on specific points, that’s what you need to work on.
 If you need inspiration I have prepared a basic template for you.
-You can find it on my website on the blog article called “how to build trust”.

 Don’t just look at your formal actions, like what you as the leader do in your weekly team meeting or during contract negotiations.
 Instead keep an eye also on informal communication.
 For example, how you interact if you bump into a colleague at the coffee machine in the office or at a bar in town on a sunday?